jespa007/zetjsoncpp/README.md

 zetjsoncpp::deserialize<zetjsoncpp::BooleanJsonVar<>>("true");
 ```

-### Vector of Booleans
+### Array of Booleans

-A json vector of booleans it could be the following,
+A json array of booleans it could be the following,

 ```javscript
 [true,false,true]
 ```

-To deserialize a json vector of booleans, it is done through `ArrayBooleanJsonVar` as it shows below,
+To deserialize a json array of booleans, it is done through `ArrayBooleanJsonVar` as it shows below,

 ```cpp
 zetjsoncpp::deserialize<zetjsoncpp::ArrayBooleanJsonVar<>>(